kali4nya/chat-gpt-in-terminal-but-you-can-talk-with-it/README.md

 Tested on windows 11 python 3.12
 <br />
 To run you will need some libraries and I'm too lazy to do requirements.txt so im just gonna tell you here how to install everything you will need:
+(those are the ones i used, newer or similar versions SHOULD work just fine)
 ```
 pip install PyAudio==0.2.14
 ```